 The short answer is the changes brought by COVID-19.
 From February of 2020 to February of 2021, 2.4 million women and 1.8 million men left the labor force (meaning they are neither working nor actively looking for work).
 These numbers represent drops of 3.1% and 2.1%, respectively, and they rank among the largest 12-month declines in labor force participation since the post-World War II era.

 The pandemic ushered in a host of cultural and societal changes that influenced the way workers evaluate not only their jobs but also the companies they work for.
-Let’s look at some of the pandemic-related changes that are driving employees’ decisions to seek new job opportunities this year.
+Let’s look at some of the pandemic-related changes that are driving employees’ decisions to seek new job opportunities in the current work landscape.

 Burnout and professional frustration

-These stresses gave many employees a new perspective on their jobs, their company’s culture, and their management teams and forced them to reevaluate their professional priorities.
+These stresses gave many employees a new perspective on their jobs, the culture at their companies, and their management teams.
+Overall, workers felt compelled to reevaluate their professional priorities.
 Perhaps unsurprisingly, many of them have decided to search for more fulfilling and supportive jobs.

 Loss of reliable childcare

-As schools and childcare centers shut down during COVID-19, many parents were forced to take on full-time homeschooling and childcare duties, while adjusting to entirely remote work.
-Unsurprisingly, many parents (and mothers, in particular) either voluntarily left their jobs or were forced to significantly reduce their hours to focus on childcare.
+As schools and childcare centers shut down during COVID-19, many parents were forced to take on full-time homeschooling and childcare duties, while simultaneously adjusting to entirely remote work.
+Unsurprisingly, many parents (and mothers, in particular) either voluntarily left their jobs or were forced to reduce their hours to accommodate childcare and homeschooling demands.